Singer Keyshia Cole Expecting Her First Child, Announces Pregnancy With Sexy Instagram Picture

 Keyshia Cole is pregnant.
 The “Heaven Sent” singer revealed the news on Instagram, in a caption under a photo of herself in a slinky, animal print outfit from Fashion Nova.
 Cole’s Instagram account is private but a fan shared a screenshot of the post on Twitter.

-“”#PreggoInMyFashionNovaFit #CongradulationsAreInOrder,” the R&B singer wrote.
+“#PreggoInMyFashionNovaFit #CongradulationsAreInOrder,” the R&B singer wrote.

 According to Rap-up, the father’s identity has not been disclosed but Cole has been dating rapper Niko Khale.